Share this Article

-Radiators are so very New York, and if you live in an older New York City building, chances are you have one.
-That's because most New York buildings are steam-heated, meaning oil or gas is heated in a boiler and steam is then distributed throughout the building.
-And as every New Yorker knows, radiators can be quirky, setting about hissing and clanking just when you're going to sleep, for example.
-Or going from zero to 60 (or more like 30 to 90) in a minute flat.
+Chances are, if you live in an older New York City building, you have an old fashioned radiator.
+That's because most New York buildings are steam-heated, which means that water heated in a boiler and steam is then distributed throughout the building.
+And as every New Yorker knows, radiators can be noisy, hissing and clanking just when you're going to sleep, for example.
+Or temperamental—getting very hot very quickly.
 Or worse, not turning on at all on even the coldest of winter days.

-Here's our cheat sheet for how to make the most of your apartment radiator.
+Here's our cheat sheet for how to live with your NYC apartment radiator.

 Generally, you'll want to turn the knob all the way to the right to close it (turn off heat) and all the way to the left to open it (turn on heat).
 If it's totally on or off, the radiator shouldn't make those notorious banging sounds.

 If your radiator knob spins and spins and doesn't seem to tighten in either direction, get your super to fix it.
 Another thing you or your super can do to stop the banging noise is prop up one side of the radiator so it slopes toward the boiler and water doesn't become trapped.
-Important to note: some clanking is usually pretty standard when the heat gets going in the morning.
+Important to note: Some clanking is to be expected when the heat gets going in the morning.

-Unfortunately, even if your radiators are off, many apartments, especially on higher floors, are still too warm due to the steam in the pipes that connect the radiators in each apartment with the boiler.
+Unfortunately, even if your radiators are off, many apartments, especially on higher floors, are still too warm because steam is rising from the pipes that connect the radiators in each apartment with the boiler.

 How to replace radiators